 From growing up in rural Armagh to warming up the crowd for Annie Mac, Electronic Music Production graduate, Holly Lester, has already made more than a mark on the industry.

-Busy working on her releases, we caught up with Electronic Music Production graduate Holly to find out a bit more about her, what she has been up to, and her future career plans.
+Busy working on her releases, we caught up with industry course graduate Holly to find out a bit more about her, what she has been up to, and her future career plans.

 Hi Holly!
 Thanks for letting us interview you!
 Could you tell us what you do?